xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 </pre>
 </div>

-Naturally, `check_acl` is the callback function that will perform the desired checks on the configuration data.
+Naturally, `check_acl` is the callback function that will perform the desired examination of the configuration data.

 The first part of this function is to retrieve the interface that is specified by the script:
 <div class="highlighter-rouge">